SAP-samples/cloud-cap-multitenancy/README.md

 Learn more in the CAP documentation at [CAPIRE](https://cap.cloud.sap/docs/)

-A blog post discussing this code sample can be found on the SAP Community (to come).
+A blog post discussing this code sample can be found on SAP Community.

+See: [Getting your head into Cloud Application Programming model multitenancy](https://blogs.sap.com/2020/08/20/getting-your-head-into-cloud-application-programming-model-multitenancy/) for a detailed discussion.

 ## License